hyperjumptech/xcs-translator/README.md

 First you need to define your excel template in `sheetconfig.json` file.
 All uploaded data will be validated against the template definition.
 You can also add format constraints for each column using [validate.js](https://validatejs.org/#validators) syntax.

-The uploaded files will be availabe in `storage` directory with following structure:
+The uploaded files will be available in `storage` directory with following structure:

 ```bash
 storage